 Regardless of your chronotype, here are some pointers for a successful morning routine:

-Gently wake up your body.
+1. Gently wake up your body.
 Sure, most of us yawn and stretch in the morning.
-But what if you were to spend a mere five more minutes in that same gentle stretch mode?
+But what if you were to spend a mere five more minutes in that same gentle stretch or yoga mode?

 Gentle morning stretches help us inhabit our bodies more fully instead of getting stuck in our heads, worrying about the day.

-A dose of sunlight.
+2. A dose of sunlight.
 Consider it nature’s coffee...without the jittery after effects!
-A brief dose of sunlight in your eyes (not directly, of course) helps raise your body temperature (since it drops slightly during sleep) and increases alertness and better cognition, along with numerous other benefits.
+A brief dose of sunlight in the morning (not directly, of course) helps raise your body temperature (since it drops slightly during sleep) and increases alertness and better cognition, along with numerous other benefits.
 And it doesn’t take much.
 As little as 5 minutes can kickstart your internal battery.

-Sunlight early in the day also ensures a better night’s sleep (because when you’re sleep-deprived, it's much harder to enact any successful morning routine).
+Sunlight early in the day also ensures a better night’s sleep (because when you’re sleep-deprived, it's much harder to enact any successful morning routines).

 But honestly, the point of any grounding exercise like meditation is simply to bring your mind and body to a state of presence.
 That’s it.
 It’s not that deep!
 The morning is the perfect time for meditation, so even if it’s five minutes, meditation is scientifically beneficial.